zhenkai956/zhenkai956/README.md

 - 👋 Hi, I’m @zhenkai956
 - 👀 I’m interested in Industrial Automation.
 - 🌱 I’m currently learning Electrical Engineering and Automation.
 - 💞️ I’m looking to collaborate on ...
+Projects based on Matlab.
 - 📫 How to reach me zhenkai.li.956@outlook.com

 <!---